vi/websocat/doc/clihelp.md

           Terminate `tee:` specifier when main tee node (the one after `tee:` instead of `--tee`) signals hangup

       --enable-sslkeylog
-          When built with rustls, write encryption infromation to a files based on `SSLKEYLOGFILE`  envionrment variable to assist decrypting traffic for analysis
+          When built with rustls, write encryption information to a files based on `SSLKEYLOGFILE` environment variable to assist decrypting traffic for analysis

   -h, --help
           Print help (see a summary with '-h')